jmaronas/pytorch_datasets/README.md

 ## Compatibility

-  These datasets are preparared for at least torchvision 0.2.2 and require scipy version 1.2.1.
+  These datasets are preparared for at least torchvision 0.2.2 and require scipy version 1.2.1 and progress module to be installed.
 They have been programmed reusing code and following the same structure as other provided datasets.
 Basically, functions that appear in torchvision 0.3.0 but not in torchvision 0.2.2 has been directly copied into a file named common.py.
 With this, incorporating these datasets in the main project is straightforward.